session-foundation/session-desktop/README.md

 ## Want to Contribute?
 Found a Bug or Have a feature request?

-Please search for any [existing issues](https://github.com/session-foundation/session-desktop/issues) that describe your bug in order to avoid duplicate submissions.
+Please search for any [existing issues](https://github.com/session-foundation/session-desktop/issues) that describe your bug or feature request to avoid duplicate submissions.

 Submissions can be made by making a pull request to our development branch.If you don't know where to start contributing please read [Contributing.md](CONTRIBUTING.md) and refer to issues tagged with the [good-first-issue](https://github.com/session-foundation/session-desktop/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) tag.

 ## Supported platforms

-Session requires Windows 10 or later, macOS Ventura (13) or later, or a Linux distribution with glibc 2.28 or later like Debian 10 or Ubuntu 22.04.
+Check Session's system requirements and what platforms are supported [here](https://github.com/session-foundation/session-desktop/releases/latest#user-content-supported-platforms).

 ## Build instructions